davekinkead/thesis/chapters/03-questioning-the-jury-theory/chapter.coffee.md

 ## The Equivalence of Analytic and Agent Based Models of Condorcet’s Jury Theorem

+It would be terribly embarrissing for the conclusions of this paper to have been derived from some careless coding error.
+A simple typo could lead to ...., a calculation could be ..., or ....

+Concerns over the model's validity can be placated a number of ways.
+Literate progamming is one way to validate the model _ex post facto_.
+Explicitly embedded in the paper itself, the code can be inspected by and all and the simulation run by anyone reading the paper.

+This approach in isolation however, only serves to indentify if something is wrong.
+It cannot demonstrate if the simulation is right.
+To demonstrate such fitness, the agent based model must be compared against a known model.
+If both models deliver the same result (or at least statistically similar results given that the ABM approach uses the Monte Carlo method), we can confidently claim that the model is _validated_.

 The epsitemic value of Condorcet's Jury Theorem is typically demonstrated analytically (see XYZ).
-Let's being with Bakers's 1976 formulation of CJT
+Let's being with Bakers's 1976 formulation of CJT:

     #        N